 The fair value of cash, trade and other receivables, reclamation bonds as well as trade and other payables approximate their carrying amount due to their short-term nature.
-Fair value of long-term debt is not significantly different from its carrying since most of it matures in August 2018.
+Fair value of long-term debt is not significantly different from its carrying since most of it matures in the short term.